Object-Image Correspondence for Algebraic Curves under Projections: Introduction

 where $\mathcal U$ is a~certain Zariski open subset of $\mathbb{R}^3$. \end{reformulation} Note that Reformulations~\ref{proj-problem-v2} and~\ref{proj-problem-sig} have similar structure, but the former requires elimination of 14~parameters $(p_{11},\ldots,p_{34},s,t)$, while the latter requires elimination of only 5~parameters $(c_1,c_2,c_3,s,t)$.
 The case of parallel projection is treated in the similar manner and leads to the reduction of the number of real parameters that need to be eliminated from~10 to~4.

 Although the relation between projections and group actions is known, our literature search did not yield algorithms that exploit this relationship to solve the projection problem for curves in the generic setting of cameras with unknown internal and external parameters.
 The goal of the paper is to introduce such algorithms.
-The signif\/icant reduction of the number of parameters in the quantif\/ier elimination problem is the main advantage of such algorithms.
+The significant reduction of the number of parameters in the quantifier elimination problem is the main advantage of such algorithms.

 \looseness=-1 A preliminary report on this project appeared in the conference proceedings~\cite{bk12}.
-The current paper is signif\/icantly more comprehensive and rigorous, and also includes proofs omitted in~\cite{bk12}.
-Although the development of ef\/f\/icient implementation lies outside of the scope of this paper, we made a~preliminary implementation of an algorithm based on signature construction presented here and an algorithm based on the straightforward approach \emph{over complex numbers}.
+The current paper is significantly more comprehensive and rigorous, and also includes proofs omitted in~\cite{bk12}.
+Although the development of efficient implementation lies outside of the scope of this paper, we made a~preliminary implementation of an algorithm based on signature construction presented here and an algorithm based on the straightforward approach \emph{over complex numbers}.
 The {\sc Maple} code and the experiments are posted on the internet~\cite{maple-code}.
-The existence of a~projection over complex numbers provides necessary but not suf\/f\/icient condition for existence of a~real projection.
+The existence of a~projection over complex numbers provides necessary but not sufficient condition for existence of a~real projection.